-Using three-year historical trend data, the City estimates revenues of \$28.3 million and expenditures of \$24.9 million, resulting in an ending cash and cash equivalent balance of \$44.0 million for the period ending March 31, 2021.
+Using three-year historical trend data, the City estimates revenues of \$28.7 million and expenditures of \$26.3 million, resulting in an ending cash and cash equivalent balance of \$57.4 million for the period ending June 30, 2021.

 As the City's portfolio becomes less liquid over time, the ratio of cash and cash equivalents to revenues and expenditures will continue to decrease.
-The portfolio's benchmark structure is reasonably complete as we will anticipate the City's revenues, expenditures, and cash equivalents to continue to flatten out moving forward.
+The portfolio's benchmark structure is complete as we will anticipate the City's revenues, expenditures, and cash equivalents to continue to flatten out moving forward.
 While a formal liquidity level has yet to be established or desired, significant and consistent fluctuations in the ratio may provide indication that additional funds could be invested or conversely that investments should be liquidated.
 In recent years, sufficient liquidity levels in respect to operating revenues and expenditures have approximated a ratio of 1.0.
-City staff recognize the increasing liquidity over the previous nine months and as a result, have transferred \$10,000,000 from its operating account to the City's investment portfolio.
-With the COVID-19 pandemic continuing to impact the City's revenues and expenditures, City staff will continue to monitor these impacts and ensure consistent levels of liquidity moving forward.
+City staff have recognized the increasing liquidity over the previous nine months and as a result, transferred \$10,000,000 from its operating account to the City's investment portfolio as of the quarter ending December 31, 2020.
+The COVID-19 pandemic has had a unique impact upon the City's revenues and expenditures.
+Most notably, the City's sales tax revenues have increased tremendously due to reductions in brick-and-mortar retail, causing a spike in on-line sales.
+This, coupled with increased demand for electronics throughout the telework environment, has also positively impacted the City's county pool allocation share.
+While these increases are considered to be one-time experiences, the City's cash flow, particularly in its operating account, is positioned to make a sizable transfer to the City's investment portfolio.
+Staff are anticipating transferring \$15 million to the investment portfolio during the upcoming quarter.